Skip to content

 Detecting Team Culture Erosion Before It Becomes a Crisis

-Contempt, disengagement, and micro-aggression patterns are invisible to surveys but measurable from video.
-How the Culture Erosion Index surfaces what destroys psychological safety.
+The expression patterns the literature has long associated with team-communication friction (asymmetric lip movements, gaze aversion, expression-context divergence) are invisible to surveys but measurable from video.
+How the Culture Erosion Index surfaces patterns worth a leadership conversation.

 CEICulture Erosion Index